-Introduced by Sen. Jason Allen (R) on April 2, 2009, to prohibit state hazardous substance environmental cleanup standards or regulations than are more stringent than required by federal law.
+Introduced by Sen. Jason Allen (R) on April 2, 2009 To prohibit state hazardous substance environmental cleanup standards or regulations than are more stringent than required by federal law.
+Official Text and Analysis.

-Passed 30 to 8 in the Senate on August 17, 2010, to streamline the regulations, procedures, reporting and inspection requirements, definitions, etcetera for cleanups of hazardous materials that exist on a property or are spilled.
+Passed 30 to 8 in the Senate on August 17, 2010.
+See Who Voted "Yes" and Who Voted "No".To streamline the regulations, procedures, reporting and inspection requirements, definitions, etcetera for cleanups of hazardous materials that exist on a property or are spilled.
 In general, rather than requiring the Department of Natural Resources and Environment to promulgate generic rules for all cleanups, this and Senate Bills 1345 to 1349 would instead determine the adequacy of a given cleanup on a case-by-case basis.
 The package would also diminish certain DNRE rulemaking authority, and establish that that a "guideline, bulletin, interpretative statement or operational memorandum" issued by the department would not have the force of law.
 Note: Provisions in the original version banning environmental cleanup standards more stringent than federal law no longer remain.
-Who Voted "Yes" and Who Voted "No"

 Received in the House on August 18, 2010